The large scale structure formation in an expanding universe: Distribution function

 where $\bar{N}$ is the average number of galaxies in a cell.
 So, we can express the probability of finding $N$-galaxies as

-This is in agreement with \cite{ahm02} and \cite{sas84}.\\ The basic assumption for a quasi-equilibrium, is the fluctuations in potential energy over a given volume are proportional to the fluctuations of local kinetic energy.
+This is in agreement with the previous works (\citealt{ahm02}; \citealt{sas84}).
+The basic assumption for a quasi-equilibrium is that the fluctuations in potential energy over a given volume are proportional to the fluctuations of local kinetic energy.
 Thus, for $N$ galaxies and assuming $N$ to be very large, we obtain

-where $\langle\frac{1}{r^{\prime}}\rangle$ is given by
+where $\left<\frac{1}{r^{\prime}}\right>$ is given by

-Assuming $\langle N\rangle=1$, with $G=m=R=1$, we obtain
+Assuming $\left< N\right>=1$, with $G=m=R=1$, we obtain